 No matter how beautiful your site is, your website page speed is critical to success.
 Not only do faster load times help boost search engine rankings, but 40% of people will abandon a site if it takes longer than three seconds to load.
 To make matters worse, every extra second your site takes to load will cause a 7% decrease in your conversion rate.

-So how do you minimize your load times so you can maximize your revenue?
+So, how do you minimize your load times to maximize your revenue?

-Well, I’ve used the techniques below to optimize Quick Sprout and I’ve improved my load time by 5 seconds.
-Results of course vary, but if you follow the techniques below you can expect anywhere from four to six seconds in time savings.
+Well, I’ve used the techniques below to optimize Quick Sprout, and I’ve improved my load time by five seconds.
+Results, of course, vary, but if you follow the techniques below, you can expect anywhere from four to six seconds in time savings.

 For starters, the key to faster pages is reducing the front-end load time.
 For the end-user, 80% of the response time is tied up in HTTP requests.
 This is the performance golden rule.
 That means you have to minimize those requests.

 - Simplicity – Make the page design simple.
 One or two images and text.
 But you probably want richer components on your site.